huggingface/transformers/docs/README.md

 ## Styling the docstring

 We have an automatic script running with the `make style` comment that will make sure that:
-- the docstrings fully take advantage of the line width
+- the docstrings fully take advantage of the line width.
-- all code examples are formatted using black, like the code of the Transformers library
+- all code examples are formatted using black, like the code of the Transformers library.

 This script may have some weird failures if you made a syntax mistake or if you uncover a bug.
 Therefore, it's recommended to commit your changes before running `make style`, so you can revert the changes done by that script